localsoup/hamilton/README.md

 # License

-This code is licensed under the Linux Foundation common license.
+This code is licensed under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) open source license, which bascially means you can do whatever you want with it.